danbev/learning-ai/notes/lora.md

 ````
 So we end up with two matrices because we have decomposed the original weight
 matrix.
+Notice that matrix A has the dimensions `m * r` and matrix B has the
+dimensions `r * n`, and multiplying them together gives us a new matrix with
+the dimensions `m * n` which is the same as the original weight matrix.

-The LoRA matrices can be merged with the frozen weights which does not
+The LoRA matrices can be merged (matrix addition) with the frozen weights which
-increase the size of the model, which is one of the strengths of LoRA.
+does not increase the size of the model, which is one of the strengths of LoRA.

 Other solutions like the "adapter" method would increase the size of the model
 as the trained weights of the adapter are then taken and they extend the
 pre-trained models' weights.
 But LoRA does not exclude other methods, they